 Parallel workloads often are over-dispersive.
 That is, both job interarrival time distribution and job service time (execution time on a dedicated system) distribution have coefficients of variation that are greater than one.
 Distributions with coefficient of variation greater than one are also referred to as long-tailed distributions, and can be fitted adequately with Hyper Erlang Distributions of Common Order.
 In [12] such a model was developed, and its efficacy demonstrated by using it to fit a typical workload from the Cornell University Theory Center.
-Here we use this model to fit a typical workload from the ASCI Blue-Pacific System at Lawrence Livermore National Laboratory (LLNL), an IBM RS/6000 SP.
+Here we use this model to fit a typical workload from the ASCI Blue-Pacific System at LLNL.